mshood8701/az-win-ser/README.md

-# Azure Windows VM Provisioning
+# Windows Server Web Deployment on Azure
-This project demonstrates how to provision a Windows Server virtual machine in Azure using the Azure CLI and Bash scripting.
+This project demonstrates how to deploy a simple static website (HTML, CSS, JS) on a Windows Server VM running IIS on Microsoft Azure.

-## What It Does
+## Contents

-- Creates a virtual network and subnet
-- Sets up a network security group with RDP access (port 3389)
-- Assigns a public IP to the VM
+- Azure CLI commands to create VM & infrastructure
-- Deploys a Windows Server 2022 VM
-- Uses environment variables to securely manage sensitive data
+- Automated script to upload web files
+- Manual method using RDP to copy files into IIS folder

 ---

+## VM Setup

+Provisioned with the following configuration:

+- **OS:** Windows Server 2022 Datacenter
+- **Web Server:** IIS (installed by default)
+- **Public IP:** Static with RDP access on port 3389
+- **Location:** West US

 ## Prerequisites

-- Azure CLI installed and logged in (`az login`)
+- Azure CLI installed
-- Bash
-- Azure subscription with permission to create resources
+- Azure subscription access
+- HTML/CSS/JS files (`index.html`, `style.css`, `script.js`)
+- If not using script: access to RDP and local file sharing